Skip To Main Content

 Don’t leave money on the table — apply today.

-SCSD IS SEEKING APPLICATIONS FOR LEVY PRO/CON STATEMENT COMMITTEES
+LEVY PRO/CON STATEMENT COMMITTEES

 Stanwood-Camano School District is seeking applications from citizens interested in being appointed to committees to write pro/con statements for the Snohomish County and Island County voters’ pamphlets.
 The Stanwood-Camano School District will have one measure on the ballot to be considered in the February 10, 2026, Special Election.
 The measure relates to a Safety and Infrastructure levy.